 The Rails way:

-Django is quicker to install.
-It could take a few seconds and requires a created virtualenv and then just to run a pip install command.
-It takes a little bit more time to install Rails.
-First, you have to install bundle and gem and then run the gem install rails command.
+Django is quicker to install and can take just a few seconds.
+It requires a created virtual end then running a pip install command.
+Rails takes a little longer to install.
+First, you have to install bundle and gem, and then run the gem install rails command.

-There are plenty of third-party libraries and a lot of platforms are able for free so you can learn about them.
-We would recommend you Django Packages, and it is really hard to find a better one if you are looking for a Django Apps.
-Unfortunately, Rails is not supported with such a hidden treasure.
+For Django, there are plenty of third-party libraries and lots of platforms available for free to help you learn about them.
+We recommend Django Packages.
+It is tough to find a better one if you are looking for Django Apps.
+Unfortunately, Rails is not supported by such a hidden treasure.

-It's steep for Rails, because you have to pick up a lot of independent concepts, so it's highly recommended for seasoned programmers.
-Meanwhile, you can learn Django a bit faster, due to the better readability of the code, so it will be a good choice for beginners.
+The learning curve is steep for Rails.
+Because you have to pick up a lot of independent concepts, using a seasoned programmer is highly recommended.
+Meanwhile, you can learn Django a bit faster due to the code’s better readability, so it is a good choice for beginners.

 Community and support

 The Ruby community is highly developed.
 Programmers from all over the world support each other on various blogs and Youtube channels.
 Of course, Django also has a vast team of fans.
 But it is believed that the ROR community of programmers is more advanced.
 At the same time, many note the extremely detailed Django documentation.
 It is no doubt a factor as to why the Django community is less developed.
 Python's papers are very understandable, allowing even a novice to understand the syntax quickly.